PersonalityHQ · Emotional Intelligence

 A practical EQ toolkit for engineers.
 Learn how to reduce defensiveness, communicate clearly in code reviews, and collaborate without friction.

-A practical EQ toolkit for Customer Success teams.
-Learn frameworks for de-escalation, frustrated customers, and tense calls.
+A practical EQ toolkit for Customer Success teams handling escalations, frustrated customers, tense calls, and follow-ups that need to stay calm and clear.

 EQ for Sales